top of page

 Gentling

-Gentling is just a fancy way to say petting a cat, but it's important to know how to properly pet a fearful cat in a way that minimizes their stress and gets them used to being handled and engaged with.
+Gentling is just a fancy way to say petting a cat, but it's important to know how to properly pet a fearful cat in a way that minimizes their stress and gets them used to being handled and interacted with.

 Removing a Cat From a Kennel or Feral Box

-Here I demonstrate how I utilize the Superman Towel Wrap to restrain and remove a cat from the back of a kennel or feral box.
+Feral boxes aren't just for feral cats.
+They work great as a hiding box for shelter cats and allow for easier handling of fearful and aggressive cats.
+Here, I demonstrate how I utilize the Superman Towel Wrap to restrain and remove a cat from the back of a kennel or feral box.
 Below these you'll find real-world examples of how to remove a cat from their kennel based on their FAS level.
 The key to restraining fearful cats is CONFIDENCE!
 It doesn't take much force, but remember that you are stronger than a 10-pound cat and they can't kill you, so don't be scared.

 Step-By-Step Demonstration: